Yossef Guez

-Yosef Guez (born 1860 in Sousse, died 1934), also known as Youssef Guez and Youssef el Guidj, was a Grand Rabbi of Tunisia.
-He served in Sousse (1906-1928) then in Tunis (1928-1934) where he served as Grand Rabbi of Tunisia until his death.
+Yosef Guez (1860 in Sousse – 1934), also known as Youssef Guez and Youssef el Guidj, was a Grand Rabbi of Tunisia.
+He served in Sousse (1906–1928) then in Tunis (1928–1934) where he served as Grand Rabbi of Tunisia until his death.

 Biography

 Guez was the grandson of the namesake Rabbi Yosef Guez, whose name he received according to the Sephardic tradition.
 He is the son of Rabbi Chaim David Guez and a direct descendant of the Chief Rabbi David Guez who was a Talmudist of North Africa.
 He belongs to a rabbinical dynasty dating back at least to the 17th century.

 He founded the synagogue Keter Torah (כתר תורה), now the only synagogue in Sousse.

 Some stories were collected about him and his life in 1990.

 Works

 He was the author of several books and manuscripts, including: